Chunpai/chunpai.github.io/_posts/2019-04-12-Q-Learning.md

 ![MC](/assets/img/MC.png)

-By the law of large numbers, $Q(s,a) \longleftarrow Q_{\pi}(s, a)$ as $N(s,a) \longrightarrow \infty$, and thus $\pi \approx \pi_*$.
+By the law of large numbers, $ Q_{\star} (s,a) \longleftarrow Q_{\pi}(s, a)$ as $N(s,a) \longrightarrow \infty$, and thus $\pi \approx \pi_*$.
 (Step 7 - Step 12) is policy evaluation, and (Step 13 - Step 15) is policy improvement, which follows value iteration (also the generalized policy iteration).
 We use the exploring starts to ensure every pair of state and action has probability $>0$ to be visited.

-​    In the algorithm above, we need to keep track of the counter and returns.
+In the algorithm above, we need to keep track of the counter and returns.
 However, we cannot remember everything in real life, especially when state space and action space is very large.
 We can replace the (Step 9 - Step 11) with a running mean update:

 $$
 Q(s, a) = Q(s, a) + \alpha (G - Q(s, a))